perxpective/Cybersecurity-Therapy/Others/DSAL/Double Linked List.md

 - Uses more memory than arrays because of the storage used by their pointers (link parts)
 - While writing code to insert and delete operations, extra steps required for maintaining the node's next link and previous link
 - Inherently, double linked list is sequential access.
 You cannot write code to jump directly to the desired node

+**Use Cases**
+- GPS navigation
+- Music playlist
+- Basis to implementing stack and queue